iprasad07/Car-Sales-Analysis/README.md

-This report analyzes car sales data through Excel (cleaning & transformation) and Power BI (visualization).
-It highlights KPIs, sales performance, top brands, fuel trends, and year-wise insights while overcoming challenges like missing values and inconsistent data.
+This project focuses on analyzing car sales data using Excel for data cleaning and transformation and Power BI for visualization.
+It highlights key performance indicators (KPIs), overall sales performance, top-selling brands, and fuel type trends across multiple years.
+Data inconsistencies, missing values, and formatting issues were resolved to ensure clean and accurate insights.
+Interactive dashboards were created to visualize year-wise sales and brand comparisons effectively.
+The project demonstrates an end-to-end data analysis process from raw data to business insights.
+Licensed under the MIT License © 2025 Little Vara Prasad.